David Hasselhoff’s Daughter’s DUI Arrest Amid ‘Baywatch’ Disappointment

 — Jack (@Jackwh88) February 14, 2013

-The Daily Mail wrote that Hayley’s dad has a huge problem with alcohol and his struggle to overcome his addiction have been very public.
+The Daily Mail wrote that Hayley’s dad has a huge problem with alcohol, and his struggle to overcome his addiction has been very public.
 David Hasselhoff’s oldest daughter, Taylor Ann, became so frustrated with Hasselhoff’s out-of-control drinking that as a teenager, she filmed him in a drunken stupor.

 That video was probably intended to be for his eyes only, but it ended up going public in a wake-up call for the Knight Rider and Baywatch star.